 This past weekend, I had the privilege of being invited to a village about an hour south of Chisinau.
 According to Eastern Orthodox tradition, all of the villages in Moldova have their own patron saints, and each saint has its own special day.
 On that day, as well as the days immediately preceding and following it, there is a celebration.
 This Saturday was St. Nicolai's Day in the village of Cenac.

 Celebration, village style, involves church, food, dancing and of course, wine.
-Nearly everyone I met in Cenac had his own beci, pronounced "bitch" (and yes, the jokes to us English speakers are nearly endless).
+Nearly household in Cenac had its own beci, pronounced "bitch" (and yes, the jokes to us English speakers are nearly endless).
 A beci is where they keep canned fruits, pickled vegetables and barrels of homemade wine, where men often go to escape from their wives and consume large quantities of alcohol.

 The day of celebration started at the church in the center of town, where the priest led the congregation around the outside of the structure, pausing periodically to offer blessings and throw holy water on the people and on the walls of the church.
 From there, they went inside, where the ceremony continued.
 One at a time, people would step forward and light a candle while the priest led the sermon.
 All of the women were dressed in head scarves, all over to one side and to the back of the church, while the men were on the other side and closer to the front.